 Next, use 2×6 lumber for the rafters.
 As you can see in the plans, you need to make a few slots to the beams so you can lock them to the support beams.
 Make parallel cuts inside the marked areas and then remove the excess with a chisel.

-Use a jigsaw to make the curved cuts to both ends of the rafters.
-Use a circular saw for the straight cuts.
+Also, use a jigsaw to make the curved cuts to both ends of the rafters.
+Make the straight cuts with a jigsaw.

 Fit the rafters to the top of the pergola frame.
 Place the rafters equally spaced, as shown in the diagram.
 Use rafter ties or just drill pilot holes and insert 5 1/2″ screws to lock the rafters to the supports beams.